-Note:

-VFC is not liable for source information in this document, it is merely provided as a courtesy to our members.
+Note: VFC is not liable for source information in this document, it is merely provided as a courtesy to our members.

-Consumer Confidence Report Fort Meade Drinking Water System Calendar Year 2009
+Consumer Confidence Report Fort Meade Drinking Water System Calendar Year 2006

 The Fort George G. Meade, Directorate of Public Works (DPW) presents to you the annual report on the quality of drinking water and services delivered to you.
 One of the requirements of the Safe Drinking Water Act is to provide this report to you annually.
 DPW's constant goal is to provide you with a safe and dependable supply of drinking water.
-Our drinking water is safe and meets or exceeds Federal and State requirements.
+Our drinking water is safe and meets Federal and State requirements.
 DPW is committed to both continually improving the water treatment process and protecting Fort Meade's water resources.
 The Fort Meade drinking water system serves approximately 60,000 people of which 50% is comprised of Department of Defense (DoD) personnel.
-To meet Fort Meade's drinking water needs ground water is drawn from wells installed in the Patuxent Aquifer and/or surface water is drawn from the Little Patuxent River.
-For Calendar Year 2009, ground water was the source for drinking water.
+Ground water is drawn from wells installed in the Patuxent Aquifer and surface water is drawn from the Little Patuxent River.
+However, during calendar year 2006, only ground water has been used as a source for drinking water.